Maintaining Obedience And Training Progress In Months 7-8

 Grooming and Hygiene Practices

 Maintaining your dog's grooming and hygiene during months 7-8 is essential.
 Regularly brush their coat to prevent matting and promote a healthy coat.
-Trim their nails, clean their ears, and brush their teeth regularly to prevent discomfort and potential health issues.
+Trim their nails, clean their ears, and brush their teeth regularly to prevent and potential health issues.
 Establishing positive grooming routines from an early age creates a stress-free experience for both you and your dog.

 Monitoring General Health Conditions